Folke Bernadotte: Postwar controversy

 Shortly following the publication of his article, Trevor-Roper began to retreat from these charges.
 At the time of his article, Kersten had just been nominated by the Dutch government for the Nobel Peace Prize for thwarting a Nazi plan to deport the entire Dutch population, based primarily on Kersten's own claims to this effect.
 A later investigation by Dutch historian Louis de Jong concluded that no such plan had existed, however, and that Kersten's documents were partly fabricated.
 (Note: The original results were published by de Jong in 1972 and republished in a German translation in 1974.)
 Following these revelations and others, Trevor-Roper told journalist Barbara Amiel in 1995 that he was no longer certain about the allegations, and that Bernadotte may merely have been following his orders to rescue Danish and Norwegian prisoners.
-(Note: In 1956, for the introduction of Kersten's Memoirs (1956), Trevor-Roper wrote "It is important to note that although Bernadotte seems to have been understood by Himmler as using the language of anti-Semitism—which may have been a tactical necessity—there is no reason to suppose that his motive in refusing to take the Jews was anti-Semitic.
+(Note: In 1956, for the introduction of Kersten's Memoirs (1956), Trevor-Roper wrote "although Bernadotte seems to have been understood by Himmler as using the language of anti-Semitism—which may have been a tactical necessity—there is no reason to suppose that his motive in refusing to take the Jews was anti-Semitic.
 Indeed the evidence points in the other direction, for Bernadotte also refused to take French and Polish prisoners.
 It seems that he genuinely misunderstood his instructions, thinking that he was only authorized to take Scandinavians.
 The fact that he could so misunderstand, and be so overruled, is evidence of the subordinate position which he occupied in these negotiations."
 The introduction was reprinted with minor changes in a 1957 Commentary magazine article.
 In 1995, Trevor-Roper clarified this earlier statement, quoted in a Barbara Amiel review of Kati Marton's book as saying, "I am not certain that Bernadotte refused to take Jews.
 I have some reservations about the documentation here.
 If he did, it may well have been that he simply had no instructions except in respect of Norwegians and Danes."
 Trevor-Roper earlier had made similar concessions.)
 Several other historians have also questioned Kersten's account, concluding that the accusations were based on a forgery or a distortion devised by Kersten.